 To view the project progress and receive updates go to https://nhvr.engagementhub.com.au

-- Phase 1 - the Pilot Phase tests the assessment principles with pilot councils and jurisdictions.
+- Pilot Phase - tests the assessment principles with pilot councils and jurisdictions

-- Phase 2 - the Deliver Phase will roll out to a larger number of councils based on adjustments made from the Pilot Phase.
+- Round 1 Delivery - assessments will roll out to a larger number of councils based on adjustments made from the Pilot Phase

-There are 12 Local Governments participating in the pilot:
+There were 12 Local Governments participating in the pilot: